cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 print('The diffusers have an inner length of '+str(interior_length_diffuser)) print('The diffusers have an outer length of '+str(exterior_length_diffuser))

 # To determine the number of diffusers that can fit into the sedimentation tank we need to take the length of the manifold which is determined by the diameter of the tank and the number of valleys that are chosen.
 We will also take into account that there will be some small spacing between the diffusers during assembly.
+Since we are doing 2 valleys, we simplified the calculation by adding the lengths of each valley into one long manifold for the purpose of the calculation.

 L_sed_upflow_max = (160*u.inch).to(u.m)